jasonumiker/kubernetes-training/README.md

 ### What is 'wrong' with Ingress for it to need to be eventually replaced (by Gateway)?
 Ingress will *eventually* go away and be replaced by Gateway.
 However, many of the providers such as [AWS](https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/1338) and [Microsoft](https://github.com/Azure/AKS/issues/3198) have not yet released new versions of their load balancer controllers that support that the new Gateway API.
 The only of the major cloud providers to release one at the time of writing this is [Google](https://cloud.google.com/kubernetes-engine/docs/concepts/gateway-api).
 And, they still also offer an Ingress option alongside it too.
 So, Ingress remains the current solution in the industry - especially in places with AWS EKS or Azure AKS in the mix.

 The main reason is that the Ingress API standard/schema didn't include enough of the common options that people need to control around a Layer 7 load balancer.
-The solution they all went with is to use annotations for this (to break out of 'the standard' and flip the missing options they need for just their ingress controller).
+The solution they all went with is to use annotations for most of this (to break out of 'the standard' and flip the missing options they need for just their ingress controller).
 But then every Ingress controller opted for different annotations - so you can't take an Ingress document written for one controller/cloud and use it on another without changing it quite a bit.

 For example, look at all the [annotations for AWS ALB](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/guide/ingress/annotations/).
 And how much they differ from the [nginx ones](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) that we're working with here in this example.

+Also, you'll see in the second example we had to flip the paths to 'ImplementationSpecific' which lets the paths deviate from the standard (to do things like regex in them like nginx wanted).

-The new Gateway API is informed by the different annotations that all the controllers started using and making sure that those were covered by the standard this time.
+The new Gateway API is informed by all these differences to ensure they are (much more) covered by the standard this time.

+## Gateway
+TODO

 ## Istio
 TODO